workshops ~ in person

 A list can be more than something we take to the grocery store or a tool we use to prioritize our day.
 In creative writing, lists can do much heavy lifting, giving order to chaos, condensing and prioritizing large swaths of information, aligning our purpose, giving boundaries to what we want to share with our readers, providing a starting point, and making us feel a sense of accomplishment.
 Using list-structures can also make writing a novel-length project or a chapter or a poem more accessible.
 The simple structure of a list does not lessen the depth of a story, but can often enhance it.
 Here is one of my favorite list-structured books: I Am, I am, I Am: Seventeen Brushes with Death by Maggie O’Farrell; and poems: The Soils I Have Eaten by Aimee Nezhukumatathil, Things you Didn't Put on Your Resume by Joyce Sutphen.

 Beginning on Thursday, September 18th, I will be starting a 6-week writing workshop called For the Love of Lists.
 This series is for any level of writer.
 We will be reading examples of published writing as well as creating new work.
 What I love about studying structure is that, as writers, it gives us or reminds us of different ways of approaching our stories.
-And finding new ways to tell stories and surprising our self with our writing is where the delight comes in.
+And finding new ways to tell stories and surprising ourselves with our writing is where the delight lives.

 Dates: September 18, 25, October, 2, 9, 16, and 23, 2025